 Duties will depend on the form of therapy but are likely to include:

-It is possible to enter work as a healthcare assistant (or senior healthcare assistant) through an apprenticeship.
+It is also possible to enter work as an HCA (or senior HCA) through an apprenticeship.

 There are also increasing opportunities to work as an assistant practitioner and to work towards an appropriate foundation degree.